I was probably about six or seven years old the first time I remember thinking that I was going to do something extraordinary with my life.

 What It Means to Change the World

 You see, my definition of “Changing the World” meant doing something big.
 Really big.
 Like walking across the country for a good cause.
 Or helping to build a school in a third world nation.
-Or running into a burning building to save someone you have never met.
-Or even just climbing a tree to help rescue a cat.
+Like running into a burning building to save someone you have never met.
+Or climbing a tree to help rescue a cat.